 - Secondary Modifiers contains a range of other model options for the user to select

-The core of DELTA is a model that allows the user to modify to primary production of classes of food commodities contained within the FAO food balance sheets and view the impact on the nutrition available to the average global citizen.
+Food production information is taken from the UN Food and Agriculture Organisation (FAO) Food Balance Sheets and combined with food composition data from the United States Department of Agriculture (USDA) FoodData Central.
+The core of DELTA is a model that allows the user to modify food production from the FAO food balance sheets and view the impact on the nutrition available to the average global citizen.